Your product or service is ready for launching. Now, all you have to do is begin promoting it.

 - Talk directly to your audience: Is your sales page for business coaches or stay-at-home moms?
 Creative beauty bloggers?
 Digital marketers?
 Millennials?
 Regardless of who they’re, talk to them and their needs directly.

 - Emphasize your offer’s benefits and the transformation it’ll bring: Paint a real picture in your audience’s heads.
-A picture that tells them what their life will look like after they’ve implemented the advice you give in your course / bought your product.
+A picture that tells them what their life will look like after they’ve bought your product/service or implemented the advice you give in your course.
 Don’t limit yourself to just telling them what your offer includes.
 Share with them the transformation they’re going to get.

 - Write 25 or more headlines and pick the best one.
 Your virtual pen might be able to nail the most compelling headline in a few attempts, but usually, this process takes time.
 Don’t fear enlisting every single idea your copywriter mind comes up with.
 Regurgitate everything on the paper/screen, and then carefully choose the best one.

 Subtitles and Subheadings can be longer than your main headline.
 They help your reader to learn more about your product/service.
 That’s the place for your solid promise to the audience.

 Subtitles have three obligatory characteristics.
 They need to be 1) clear and 2) concise yet 3) descriptive.